Financial Assistance FAQs

-A. Strong Memorial Hospital, Strong Memorial Hospital Physician Services, and Highland Hospital share the submitted Charity Care information to determine eligibility for their Charity Care programs.
+A. Strong Memorial Hospital, Strong Memorial Hospital Physician Services, and Highland Hospital share the submitted Financial Assistance information to determine eligibility for their Financial Assistance programs.
 There are slight differences in the administration of this program between Highland Hospital, Strong Memorial Hospital, and Physician Services.

 Q. Are there limits to eligibility based on residency?

-A. New York State residents (citizens and aliens) who need emergency services may receive care and get a discount if they meet the financial requirements and complete the charity care application process.
-Individuals who reside in the hospital's primary service area (Genesee, Livingston, Monroe, Ontario, Schuyler, Seneca, Steuben, Wayne and Yates counties) may get a discount on non-emergency, medically necessary services, if they meet the financial requirements and complete the charity care application process.
+A. New York State residents (citizens and aliens) who need emergency services may receive care and get a discount if they meet the financial requirements and complete the Financial Assistance application process.
+Individuals who reside in the hospital's primary service area (Genesee, Livingston, Monroe, Ontario, Schuyler, Seneca, Steuben, Wayne and Yates counties) may get a discount on non-emergency, medically necessary services, if they meet the financial requirements and complete the Financial Assistance application process.
 Requests for discounts by non-residents are considered on a case by case basis.
 For non-emergency services, they generally must be approved in advance.

 Q. What happens after I apply?